-Misinformation and disinformation about science, medicine, and public health have reached alarming proportions (e.g., ALLEA 2021; Amara, 2022; West & Bergstrom 2021).
-In a new report, Science Education in an Age of Misinformation, we and others outline what science education can do to address this problem, and, given the urgency, what we must do (Osborne, et al. 2022).
-Importantly, we highlight the significance of teaching how the social practices of science contribute to a trustworthy consensus and how students should evaluate the credibility of second-hand claims reported in the media or on the internet (Figure 1).
+Misinformation and disinformation about science, medicine, and public health have reached alarming levels (e.g., ALLEA, 2021; Amara, 2022; West & Bergstrom, 2021).
+In a recent report, Science Education in an Age of Misinformation, we and others outline what science education can do to address this problem-and, given the urgency, what we must do (Osborne et al., 2022).
+In particular, we highlight the significance of teaching how the social practices of science contribute to developing a trustworthy consensus and how students should evaluate the credibility of secondhand claims reported in the media or on the internet (Figure 1).

-In our work, we brought together a multidisciplinary set of experts.
-The group included a Nobel Prize-winning scientist, several science educators, experts in educational psychology, online misinformation tactics, and civic online reasoning, a professional fact-checker, and a philosopher of science, as well as an evolutionary biologist and co-author of the popular text, Calling Bullshit.
-We considered the nature of the problem and what can be done in science education.
+Our work brought together a multidisciplinary set of experts.
+These included a Nobel Prize-winning scientist; several science educators; experts in educational psychology, online misinformation tactics, and civic online reasoning; a professional fact-checker; and a philosopher of science, as well as an evolutionary biologist and co-author of the popular text Calling Bullshit.
+We considered the nature of the problem and what can be done to address it in science education.

 The problem of misinformation is familiar to university science faculty (Barzilai & Chinn, 2020).
-For instance, there is widespread denial of climate change - both of the scale of the threat and what has caused it.
-The safety and efficacy of vaccines have been attacked, aggravating the COVID pandemic through low vaccination rates.
-While misinformation is a general problem, the threat of displacing the cultural authority of scientific knowledge is especially grave.
-This challenge cannot be fully addressed in communication arts or the social sciences.
-Nor can it be fully ameliorated by widespread courses in abstract critical thinking or argumentation (e.g., Chaffee, 2019).
-Science educators have yet to mount a systematic response in teaching science media literacy.
+For instance, there is widespread denial of climate change-both of the scale of the threat and what has caused it.
+The safety and efficacy of vaccines too have been attacked, leading to low vaccination rates and aggravating the COVID pandemic.
+Although misinformation is a general problem, the threat of displacing the cultural authority of trustworthy scientific knowledge is especially grave.
+This challenge cannot be fully addressed in communication arts or the social sciences, nor can it be fully ameliorated by widespread courses in abstract critical thinking or argumentation (e.g., Chaffee, 2019).
+And science educators have yet to mount a systematic response and teach science media literacy.

-Recent new curricula in science, such as Vision and Change of the American Association for the Advancement of Science (and its K-12 counterpart, the Next Generation Science Standards), offer a much-needed shift in emphasis from conceptual content to scientific practices and scientific reasoning.
-However, by design, they still tend to follow a model of preparing future scientists.
+Recent new curricula in science, such as Vision and Change from the American Association for the Advancement of Science (and its K-12 counterpart, the Next Generation Science Standards), offer a muchneeded shift in emphasis from conceptual content to scientific practices and scientific reasoning.
+However, by design, these curricula still tend to follow a model of preparing future scientists.
 They do not address the competencies needed by citizens and consumers of science.
 That is, they aim to develop marginal insiders, not competent outsiders (Feinstein, 2011).
-Students do not need to learn how to redo the science for themselves - or how to second guess the experts.
-Rather, adrift in an ocean of misinformation, they need to know how to find, assess and trust genuine expert consensus.
+Students do not need to learn how to redo the science for themselves-nor how to second-guess the experts.
+Rather, adrift in an ocean of misinformation, they need to know how to find what is a genuine expert consensus and why it can be trusted.
 A profound shift in orientation is needed in the goals of general science education.